astronomer/docs/archived_software_docs/version-0.25/airflow-api.md

 ## Overview

-Apache Airflow is an extensible orchestration tool that offers multiple ways to define and orchestrate data workflows.
+Apache Airflow® is an extensible orchestration tool that offers multiple ways to define and orchestrate data workflows.
 For users looking to automate actions around those workflows, Airflow exposes a [stable REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) in Airflow 2.0, and an ["experimental" REST API](https://airflow.apache.org/docs/stable/rest-api-ref.html) for users running Airflow 1.10.
 You're free to leverage both on Astronomer.

 If you're looking to externally trigger DAG runs without needing to access your Airflow Deployment directly, for example, you can make an HTTP request (in Python, cURL etc.) to the corresponding endpoint in Airflow's API that calls for that exact action.